Biology Courses and Program Themes

 The Biology Department offers a comprehensive biology education with an emphasis on experiential, lab and field-based learning.
 All students will develop a comprehensive background in biology and have the option of focusing on one of three overlapping themes (Health Sciences, Biodiversity and Ecology, and Genetics and Evolution), if that aligns with their interests and career goals.
+Each theme builds on the Biology Core.

 Class times and schedules may be found through myAcadia and by following the links on Self Service.
-While most of these courses are offered every year, exceptions may occur depending on availability of faculty.

 Course Code